 s

 You can’t blame them for trying.
-That’s been the main refrain of the Barranquitas front office as they take big swing after big swing, trading beloved local legends in hopes of landing a transformational figure who will lead them to the promised land—but it hasn’t been repeatable yet.
+That’s been the refrain of the Barranquitas front office as they take big swing after big swing, trading beloved local legends in hopes of a transformational figure who will lead them to the promised land—but it hasn’t been repeatable yet.

 FANS OF THE . . .